 Minimum Qualifying Score (MQS) - To be considered for team selection at either State, National or International level you must shoot a MQS.
 A set number of MQS scores may be required rather than just one.
 Victoria uses a rating (red) for team selection purposes.
-Archery Victoria State team guidelines and MQS can be found in documents located on the AV website. http://archeryvic.org.au/policies-procedures

-Naming Arrows - All archers competing must have their name or initials on their arrows, this helps to identify who the arrow belongs to, especially if two archers have identical arrows.
+Archery Victoria State team guidelines and MQS can be found in documents located on the AV website. http://archeryvic.org.au/policies-procedures Naming Arrows - All archers competing must have their name or initials on their arrows, this helps to identify who the arrow belongs to, especially if two archers have identical arrows.
 Names do not go on fletches as fletches can come off.
 Some people have their names printed on wraps (see Wraps).
 Most people use paint pens, silver or white sharpies etc.

 National Record- where a score at an event registered with Archery Australia or World Archery is the highest on record for the distance and arrow count.
+National Records can only be shot for AA recognised rounds/ distances at a National Championship.
 The Archery Victoria website has a form to fill out to apply for this record.